Made in Hong Kong (film): Plot

 Autumn Moon is a secondary school drop-out whose father has abandoned his family for his mistress.
-Moon works with his friend Sylvester, who is mentally disabled, as a debt collector for a triad member, Cheung Siu-Wing.
-Sylvester is frequently bullied but Moon attempts to protect him when possible.
+Filled with resentment, Moon wants to attack his father, but his mother persuades him not to.
+He works with his friend Sylvester, who is mentally disabled, as a debt collector for a triad member, Cheung Siu-Wing.
+Sylvester is frequently bullied and Moon regularly defends him by fighting those who mistreat him.
+One day, Sylvester finds two bloodstained letters.
+They are the suicide notes left by Susan, addressed separately to her parents and to a male teacher with whom she had become emotionally involved before taking her own life.